trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 #### Providers

 The following network list consists of a local test network and an Infura-hosted Ropsten network, both provided by HDWalletProvider.
-Make sure you wrap `truffle-hdwallet` providers in a function closure as shown below to ensure that only one network is ever connected at a time.
+Make sure you wrap `@truffle/hdwallet-provider` instances in a function closure as shown below to ensure that only one network is ever connected at a time.

 ```javascript
 networks: {